vasi786/smartslurmcommands/README.md

 `--latest` flag to the `smartcancel` will fetch the latest job in the squeue.

-many other flags for the smartcancel are explained in detail here [].
+Many other flags for the smartcancel are explained in detail here [smartcancel](./docs/subcommands/smartcancel.md).

 ### examples
 If my queue is as below: